danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 integers only have a 32-bit signed range, with out-of-range arithmetic results causing failure, not wraparound.

-Integers are written as an optional `-` (minus sign), followed by one or more decimal digits.
+Ints are written as an optional `-` (minus sign), followed by one or more decimal digits.
 The digits are interpreted in base 10 to form the number.
 (There is no hexadecimal representation.)